 For the dashboard we will use a view with a simple log panel and variables representing labels to filter on.
 Since journal and kubernetes logs will not have the same labels, we could either have 2 distinct dashboards or 2 log panels in the same.
 An example of what we want is Loki dashboard.

-Note: The grafana_datasource: "1" and grafana_dashboard: "1" labels are what is used by the Prometheus Operator to retrieve datasource and dashboard for Grafana, resources must be deployed in metalk8s-monitoring namespace.
+Note: The grafana_datasource: "1" and grafana_dashboard: "1" labels are what is used by the Prometheus Operator to retrieve datasource and dashboard for Grafana.